buildyourown-nekomi/shipper/README.md

-# Shipper - The Lightweight Container Engine
+# Keelan Engine - The Lightweight Container Engine

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-**Shipper** is a minimalist container engine built from scratch.
+**Keelan Engine** is a minimalist container engine built from scratch.
 No daemons.
 No virtualization modules.
 No overhead.

 Run multiple isolated apps on a single VPS with zero conflict and near-zero cost.